gregsadetsky/my-recurse-center-fall-2-2023-journal/README.md

 - something that tracks how many times I open gmail per day (I don't want to know)
 - something about digital smells?
 - something about restaurant reviews?
-- minivac 601 emulator!!! is this the ultime rabbit hole will I ever emerge back from it??
 - a le sphinx (old school) crypto device emulator?
 - something about a small project manifesto?
-- a game about being sorry that will hopefully not make me be even more sorry (it's a gamble I'm ready to take!)
 - which day of recurse is it? day 0? day 14? basically [this calendar](https://www.timeanddate.com/date/workdays.html?d1=18&m1=9&y1=2023&d2=8&m2=12&y2=2023&ti=on&) but telling me where I am in-batch. this feels like not a good time investment to make & goes against the idea of taking it day by day, etc.

 ## books/links/things I'd like to study/go through